icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 - methods that may take a while because their implementations can wait for I/O are async (e.g. proxy methods)
 - methods that never wait for I/O are synchronous (e.g. string-parsing methods)

-## Slice optional
+## Optional IDL

-With Ice, you can't separate Slice from Ice: the Ice API is generated from local Slice definitions and you always use some Slice even when if you are only sending or receiving bytes.
+With Ice, you can't separate Ice's IDL (Slice) from Ice: the Ice API is generated from local Slice definitions and you always use some Slice even when if you are only sending or receiving bytes.

 Conversely, IceRPC sends and receives requests and responses with byte stream payloads, and doesn't know how these byte streams are encoded.
 This allows you to use IceRPC with Slice, or with another IDL such as Protobuf, or with no IDL at